-The Ohio Public Works Commission Loans are being paid from the revenues derived from operations of the Division.
+The Ohio Public Works Commission Loans and the Ohio Water Development Authority Loan are being paid from the revenues derived from operations of the Division.

 On April 14, 2016, the City issued \$32,390,000 Water Pollution Control Revenue Bonds, Series 2016 (Green Bonds).
 This was the first series of revenue bonds issued by the Division, with the bonds being issued under and secured by a newly created Master Trust Agreement.
-The proceeds of these bonds are being used to pay capital costs relating to the acquisition, construction and improvement of the system along with funding the debt service reserve requirement and paying the costs of issuing the bonds.
+The proceeds of these bonds were used to pay capital costs relating to the acquisition, construction and improvement of the system along with funding the debt service reserve requirement and paying the costs of issuing the bonds.